calc-project/partial-body-object/README.md

-# partial-body-object
+# The body as a source for object names: A study of partial colexifications across languages
-Partial colexifications between body and object concepts
+Partial colexifications between body and object concepts.